jimy-byerley/pymadcad/docs/reference/mathutils.rst

 =====================================================

 Most of the names here are coming from the `glm <http://github.com/Zuzu-Typ/PyGLM>`_ module.
-But the goal is to harvest at one point, all the basic math functions and objects that are used all around madcad.
+But the goal is to harvest at one point all the basic math functions and objects that are used all around madcad.

 .. tip::
 	All the present functions and types are present in the root madcad module.